ibm-s390-cloud/ocp-kvm-ipi-automation/docs/DOCUMENTATION.md

 # add a fixed 'host_vars' directory (which is deliberately omitted from the base image)
 ADD host_vars host_vars

+# add a fixed 'host_files' directory (which is deliberately omitted from the base image)
+ADD host_files host_files

 # add EP11 binary packages to be installed on the host (optional, s390x only)
 COPY ep11-host-*s390x.rpm roles/crypto/files/ep11/